kabaehr/kabaehr.github.io/_posts/2017-03-14-Aurelia-components-difference-between-elements-and-attributes.markdown

 A custom element can be a complicated UI control like a *datepicker* or a *selectbox* with search capability but it can be just a few lines of HTML with or without a little bit of JS as well.

 Using custom elements even for simpler components has some advantages regarding readability, maintainability and encapsulation.
-May take a look at <a href="" title="">the examples</a> to get a better idea.
+May take a look at <a href="https://gist.run/?id=999099938fc540ff93cdbe73760b91fb" title="">the examples</a> to get a better idea.

 <h2>Custom Attribute</h2>